MeltwaterArchive/storyplayer/v2/modules/uuid/fromUuid.md

 title: fromUuid()
 prev: '<a href="../../modules/uuid/index.html">Prev: The UUID Module</a>'
 next: '<a href="../../modules/uuid/expectsUuid.html">Next: expectsUuid()</a>'
+updated_for_v2: true
 ---

 # fromUuid()

 _fromUuid()_ allows you to generate new UUID strings.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromUuid_.
+The source code for these actions can be found in the class `Prose\FromUuid`.

 ## Behaviour And Return Codes